Yulia-Bon/mesto-react/README.md

 # Mesto React
+You can visit the site using [this link](https://yulia-bon.github.io/mesto-react/).

 ## Description
 **Mesto React** is an interactive web application built with the React library.
 The application allows users to upload photos, like posts, edit their profile, and manage image cards.